peter16/votehub-reveal.js/README.md

 votehub.js
 ==========

-This is a JavaScript library for HTML framework reveal.js.
-It allow you easily insert your surveys from [Votehub](http://www.votehub.net/en) to the presentations.
+This is a JavaScript library for HTML framework [reveal.js](https://github.com/hakimel/reveal.js).
+It allows easily insert your surveys from [Votehub](http://www.votehub.net/en) to the presentations.

 **More reading:**